-We will not automatically move the £10 you have in the main balance of your account to cover the Direct Debit payment that is set up to come out of your Space.
+We will not automatically move the £10 you have in your main account to cover the Direct Debit payment that is set up to come out of your Space.

-We're not responsible for any payments being rejected because you didn't have enough money in the main part of your account or your Spaces to cover them.
+We're not responsible for any payments being rejected because you didn't have enough money in the main part of your joint current account or your Spaces to cover them.